-A day long city-wide ‘Improving People’s Financial Resilience in Nottingham’ event held at St Nic’s Church.
-The results of the neighbourhood research and the Draft Financial Resilience Plan for Nottingham developed by the Core Group were presented.
-The day-long event was attended by more than 100 representatives from the voluntary and support sector, the financial services sector and Nottingham City Council including Councillor Graham Chapman, Deputy Leader.
+A day long city-wide ‘Improving People’s Financial Resilience in Nottingham’ event held at St Nic’s Church, organised by the Core Group.
+The Draft Financial Resilience Plan for Nottingham drafted by Emma Bates.
+The day-long event was attended by more than 100 representatives from the voluntary sector, the statutory sector and the financial services sector.
+The conference was opened by the Councillor Chapman, Deputy Leader NCC.

-A wider Nottingham Financial Resilience Steering Group established made up of senior representatives of key agencies to facilitate implementation of the Draft Financial Resilience Plan.
-The Steering Group meets on a regular quarterly basis rotating between the University of Nottingham, St Ann’s Advice Centre and Loxley House.
-The original stakeholders continuing to act as a Core Group and meeting more frequently.
+The Nottingham Financial Resilience Steering Group was established made up of senior representatives of key agencies to facilitate implementation of the Draft Financial Resilience Plan.
+The Steering Group meets on a regular quarterly basis.

 ‘Sorting out Money’ event held in Bulwell to identify needs and priorities and raise awareness of local services.

 Nottingham Financial Resilience Partnership organizes the first Banking Summit.
 The summit was held with local representatives of Barclays, Lloyds, Santander, Co-op, Halifax, HSBC, and was hosted by Nottingham City Council and chaired by Councillor Craham Councillor, Deputy Leader.